Serial-Comma/obsidian-notes/H1 Economics/Definitions/Every Definition in econs.md

 Competitive supply: Goods in competitive supply compete for the use of the same inputs

-Price mechanism: The price mechanism describes the means by which consumers and producers interact to determine the c
+Price mechanism: The price mechanism describes the means by which consumers and producers interact to determine the allocation of scarce resources between competing uses

+Shortage: It is a situation which exists at any price below equilibrium price where quantity demanded exceeds quantity supplied

+Surplus: It is a situation which exists at any price above the equilibrium price where quantity supplied exceeds quantity demanded

+## Chapter 2.1 Part 2

+Price elasticity of demand: PED measures the degree of responsiveness of quantity demanded of a good to a change in its price, ceteris paribus

+Consumer expenditure: The total amount of money that consumers spend on a good or service

+Producer revenue: The total amount of money that producers receive from the sale of a good or service

+Price elasticity of supply: PES measures the degree of responsiveness of quantity supplied of a good to a change in price, ceteris paribus

+## Chapter 2.1 Part 3

+Equity: The situation where the distribution of economic welfare is fair